-- Now would be a good time to look into warehouse automation as it not only promotes social distancing but also helps manage inventory.
+- Now would be a good time to look into smart warehouse technology, automation as it not only promotes social distancing but also helps manage inventory.

-- Create a plan for transparency in supply chain and logistics by determining operations and functions crucial for your business.
+- Create a plan for transparency by technology in logistics and supply chain to determining operations and functions crucial for your business.

 - When assessing end-consumer demand, be realistic.
 You can use forecasting tools to produce logical estimates of base demand while positioning yourself to promptly respond and address faults in the system.